Back to blog

 Schools reached for bans and detectors and called that a plan.

 Students kept using AI anyway - at roughly the same rate whether the ban was in place or not.
-We have seen enough to say the ban-and-detection approach doesn’t work.
+We’ve seen enough to say the ban-and-detection approach doesn’t work.
 It can’t be enforced, and the detection tools used to back it up have documented false positive rates and documented bias against non-native English speakers.

-What actually happened
+What happened

 Why the policy isn’t solving it